-If a student completes Module 1 or Module 2 before withdrawing, return the used answer booklet to DRC to be scored.
-If a student partially completes only one module before withdrawing, place a Do Not Score Label on the student's answer booklet before returning it to DRC.
+If a student completes Module 1 or Module 2 before withdrawing, return the used answer or combined test/answer booklet to DRC to be scored.
+If a student partially completes only one module before withdrawing, place a Do Not Score Label on the student's booklet before returning it to DRC.
 The receiving school DAC or the DAC's designee should contact the sending school to determine if testing is appropriate for any specific subject(s) for this student.